kyranet/canvas-constructor/guides/Getting Started/GettingStarted.md

 # Getting Started

-Please check [Installing Canvas](./InstallingCanvas.md) for the installation.
+Please check {@tutorial InstallingCanvas} for the installation.
 You **must** have Canvas installed and working before using this package.

 ---